-It has come to my attention that you [describe the nature of the unreasonable conduct and its impact - e.g. if the complainant has been sending emails to several members of my staff daily...]
+Council is aware that you [describe the nature of the unreasonable conduct and its impact - e.g., if the complainant has been sending emails to several members of my staff daily...]

-I understand that my staff have previously told you that we consider this conduct to be unreasonable and unwarranted.
+I understand that staff have previously advised you that this conduct to be unreasonable and unwarranted.

-I also wrote to you on [date] and asked you to stop this behaviour.
-In that letter I advised you that if your behaviour continued, we would restrict your contact with my organisation.
+Correspondence was issued to you on [date] where you were asked you to cease this behaviour.
+In that letter you were I advised you that if your behaviour continued, Council would restrict your contact with the organisation.
 At the time I also attached a copy of our [Individual rights and mutual responsibilities of the parties to a complaint] which outlines your responsibilities as a complainant.

-Because your behaviour has continued, I now consider it necessary to impose certain restrictions on your future contact with my organisation.
-I therefore give you notice that from [date], and with the exception(s) detailed below, my organisation will only accept communication from you [identify permissible form of contact, if any].
+Because your behaviour has continued, I now consider it necessary to impose certain restrictions on your future contact with the organisation.
+I therefore give you notice that from [date], and with the exception(s) detailed below, Council will only accept communication from you [identify permissible form of contact, if any].